Technigo/project-movies/README.md

-# Project Movies
+# Project Movies 🍿

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The goal for this week was to create a multipage React application using React router and themoviedb.org's API to fetch a list of popular movies, display them on a page, and then link to a detail page for each movie when you click on them.

+## Solving the assignment / What I've learned 🦉

+In this project I've learned about React router and how to create multipage applications in React.
+I've also gained a deeper understanding of the useState and useEffect hooks.

+- I started out with planning and structuring the content of my project into components for the list of movies and the movie details (components MovieList and MovieThumb).

+-

-## View it live
+## View it live 👩‍💻

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+Link to the deployed project on Netlify: